fmalina/revisions-blocl/activism/whole.md

 ever-increasing profits for the several industries whose activities constitute and maintain the system.

-As I said, this isn’t a story of nefarious individuals’ intentions; to the contrary, most of the people contributing to the current mess truly believe they’re doing good.
+As I said, this isn't a story of nefarious individuals’ intentions; to the contrary, most of the people contributing to the current mess truly believe they’re doing good.